tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

 time:60.39s
 ```

 PASS indicate the results are the same as the target gold answer.
-For query bi22, I didn't use the v1 version because it takes too long (~40min).
-I also got different results compared to v1 version.
-The result for bi22 may be wrong here.